 More than 50 human rights organizations issued a statement today decrying widespread repression in Egypt, which came to a climax recently in a wave of arrests in response to the display of a rainbow flag at a music concert.
 Separately, Human Rights Watch on Saturday called on Egypt to halt the anti-LGBT crackdown.

-The HRW appeal is below.
-Here is the human rights organizations’ joint statement, which was drafted by LGBTQI+ activists from Egypt as well as activists from the Middle East and North Africa:
+Here is the human rights organizations’ joint statement, which was drafted by LGBTQI+ activists from Egypt in coordination with other activists from the Middle East and North Africa.
+(The HRW appeal is below.):

 Human rights and freedom of expression in Egypt — trapped between security services and the media